panosangel/alt-wiki/Service - Samba.md

 sudo usermod -aG <common-group> <username>
 ```

 Finally, all users who need to access a protected samba share will need to type a password.
+Samba has its own user management system.
+However, any user existing on the samba user list must also exist within the /etc/passwd file.
 Samba doesn't use the system account password, so we need to set up a Samba password for our user account:
 ```bash
 sudo smbpasswd -a <username>